 Early History of the Billame family

 This web page shows only a small excerpt of our Billame research.
-Another 163 words (12 lines of text) are included under the topic Early Billame History in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) are included under the topic Early Billame History in all our PDF Extended History products and printed products wherever possible.

 Billame Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Bilham, Billem, Billam, Billame, Billom and others.

 Early Notables of the Billame family (pre 1700)

 More information is included under the topic Early Billame Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Billame family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Billame or a variant listed above: Auguste Billon, aged 32, who arrived at Ellis Island from Grenoble, in 1904; and Herve Billon, aged 49, who arrived at Ellis Island from Houlgate, in 1903..